-Skaði is the formidable daughter of the storm jötunn Þjazi.
-She is the goddess of the Winter season, winter storms, snow, ice, hunting, skiing, and archery.
+Skaði (“ska-thee”) is the formidable daughter of the storm jötunn Þjazi.
+She is a goddess of the Winter season, winter storms, snow, ice, hunting, skiing, and archery.

 She is attested in the Poetic Edda, the Prose Edda, in Heimskringla, and in the works of the skaldic poets.
 The name Skaði may have ties to the origin of the name Scandinavia, and there are many place names throughout Scandinavia, especially Sweden, which relate to her.